-- Ensuring that high-quality processes are in place for the detection of material insurance risks, market risks, liquidity risks and counterparty risks inherent in assets and liabilities that may have impact on the financial stability of the entity. - Quantifying and assessing the potential impact of material risks identified on the financial stability of the entity and on its liability towards policy holders. - Assessing the risks inherent in new activities or products. - Presenting to the Board of Directors and the Investment Committee existing and potential risks in investment assets for the establishment and updating of the investment policy. - Periodically reporting to the Board of Directors, the Investment Committee and the CEO on exposures to risks and their potential impact on the financial stability of the entity. - Examining, at least one every quarter and at the discretion of the Investment Committee, the correspondence of actual exposures to the risk management policy set by the Board of Directors and the Investment Committee and presenting relevant risk indicators. - Periodically testing, at least annually, the adequacy, consistency, reliability and validity of the models implemented by him/her, using generally accepted statistical methods, such as back testing. - There are other circulars that provide for the management of specific exposures on: readiness for disaster recovery, management of exposure to reinsurers, prevention of fraud and misappropriation, management of cyber risks, control over financial reporting (SOX), credit risk management.
-Solvency II and more. - As part of the implementation of the provisions of the Solvency-II-based economic solvency regime, the Company assesses the economic capital that is required for its operations pursuant to said provisions.
+- Assessing the risks inherent in new activities or products. - Presenting to the Board of Directors and the Investment Committee existing and potential risks in investment assets for the establishment and updating of the investment policy. - Periodically reporting to the Board of Directors, the Investment Committee and the CEO on exposures to risks and their potential impact on the financial stability of the entity. - Examining, at least one every quarter and at the discretion of the Investment Committee, the correspondence of actual exposures to the risk management policy set by the Board of Directors and the Investment Committee and presenting relevant risk indicators. - Periodically testing, at least annually, the adequacy, consistency, reliability and validity of the models implemented by him/her, using generally accepted statistical methods, such as back testing.

+The Company is subject to additional regulatory requirements concerning risk management in various areas:

+- Provisions for the management of specific exposures on: readiness for disaster recovery, management of exposure to reinsurers, prevention of fraud and misappropriation, management of cyber risks, compliance and enforcement, control over financial reporting (SOX), credit risk management.
+Solvency II, money laundering, protection of privacy, accessibility and more. - The implementation of the provisions of the Solvency-II economic solvency regime, on the basis of which the Company assesses the economic capital that is required for its operations.
 As part of the risk management, the Company pursues the control and assessment of significant business activities from a capital perspective as well, and the inclusion of economic capital considerations in the decision-making processes.